St John's Cathedral (Brisbane): Adelaide House

 The oldest building in the precinct is The Deanery, also known as called Adelaide House, built in 1853.
 From the verandah of this building the first Governor of Queensland, Sir George Bowen, read the proclamation declaring Queensland a separate colony on 10 December 1859.
 The building then became Queensland's first government house.

 St Martin's House

 The other more eclectic building with Gothic touches found in the precinct is St Martin's House, formerly St Martin's Hospital.
-It was built as a war memorial after the First World War and is dedicated to St Martin of Tours as 11 November (Remembrance Day) is his feast day.
+It was built as a war memorial after World War I and is dedicated to St Martin of Tours as 11 November (Remembrance Day) is his feast day.
 Designed by Lang Powell the design was strongly influenced by the cathedral and adjacent buildings.
 This is evident through the choice of building materials, roof forms and architectural motifs.
 St Martin's is sited to protect St John's from noise and visual intrusion from the city and forms a quiet courtyard beside the cathedral.
 St Martin's shows similarities to the "Red Brick House" designed by Philip Webb for William Morris.